-(directly adjacent to Hanover High School)
+(map and directions) (directly adjacent to Hanover High School)

 If you would like to read Parami on a Kindle, follow these steps: (1) Download the book in .mobi format, (2) Plug your Kindle into your computer with a USB cable, (3) open the ‘Kindle’ drive on My Computer (Windows) or Finder (Mac), (4) and then drag/drop or copy/paste the downloaded .mobi file from where you downloaded it to the ‘documents’ folder on your Kindle.
 Now, unplug your Kindle, and the book should appear.